technicalrama/agro/docs/usage/basics.md

 secret/example-argocd-tls                          kubernetes.io/tls                     2      33s
 ```

-The cluster Secret contains the admin password for authenticating with Argo CD.
+The cluster Secret contains the admin password for authenticating with Argo CD, as well as the Grafana dashboard, if enabled.

 ```bash
 apiVersion: v1